TechLavya/TechLavya/README.md

-# Techlavya

-Techlavya is the official **Tech Fest** of **Ramkrishna Mahato Government Engineering College**.
+**Techlavya** is the official **Tech Fest** of **Ramkrishna Mahato Government Engineering College**.
 This platform showcases the latest events, competitions, and workshops organized as part of the fest.

 ## 🚀 Visit Our Website